nickbedbury/blhost/README.md

 # blhost
 Modifications of NXP blhost to run on an iMX6UL and update the Kinetis microcontroller via UART only.

-Compile in a separate directory with the following commands:
+From the root of the repo, compile in a "build" directory with the following commands:

 mkdir build